How to Store Apples

 - Sarah pressed and distilled a handful and made Applejack

-- We whipped up our favorite apple parsley smoothies here at Abeego HQ
+- We whipped up our favorite apple parsley smoothies here at Abeego HQ, soft spots and all.

 - We took the saddest of the bunch to the Flying Fish Winery, who made their famous apple cider recipe, and we enjoyed these bevvies at team celebrations for over a year!